High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-\textbf{Electron-Phonon Coupling} The electron--phonon coupling of individual NIR SQEs is analyzed using a finite-temperature Huang--Rhys vibronic model previously developed for hBN defects \cite{exarhos2017optical, patel2022probing}.
+\textbf{Electron-Phonon Coupling}.
+The electron-phonon coupling of individual NIR SQEs is next analyzed using a finite-temperature Huang-Rhys vibronic model previously developed for hBN defects \cite{exarhos2017optical, patel2022probing}.
 In this framework, the PL spectrum of a defect is determined by the coupling between the electronic transition and lattice vibrations of the host crystal resulting in a sharp ZPL with PSBs on the low-energy side arising from multi-phonon emission processes.
-In the normalized PL lineshape fits, we extract the Huang--Rhys factor, $S_{\rm HR}$, which represents the average number of phonons involved in the emission event using the free parameters of ZPL energy and width, and the discretized one-phonon coupling spectrum from which the full set of $I_n$ is constructed.
+In the normalized PL lineshape fits, we extract the Huang-Rhys factor, $S_{\rm HR}$, which represents the average number of phonons involved in the emission event and the Debye-Waller factor (DWF) which quantifies the fraction of emitted photons into the ZPL using the free parameters of ZPL energy and width, and the discretized one-phonon coupling spectrum from which the full set of $I_n$ is constructed.
 A complete description of the spectral transformations, finite-temperature corrections, and fitting procedure is provided in the Methods section.